Nv7z2/Portfolio/README.md

-# Kacper Baran WordPress Theme
+# My personal portfolio WordPress theme

 🚀 Welcome to the repository of my personal WordPress theme for [kacperbaran.pl](https://kacperbaran.pl).

 ## Overview

 This theme is designed to showcase my personal portfolio and blog.
-It is built with simplicity, responsiveness, and performance in mind.
+It is built with simplicity, responsiveness, and performance in mind based on the UI/UX design I made in Figma.

 ## Technologies Used